bobpeers/Alteryx_SDK_Delete/README.md

 | Files deleted using this tool will be __permanently__ deleted and are __not recoverable__.
 Use with care.
 You have been warned.|

 ## Outputs
-Sucessful operations will be output to the O-Output.
-If the file could not be deleted (most likely due to __file locking__ issues) the outut will be sent to the E-Output along with the error reason.
+Successful operations will be output to the O-Output.
+If the file could not be deleted (most likely due to __file locking__ issues) the output will be sent to the E-Output along with the error reason.

 ## Usage